Video Lecture

 Q.3

-A non-conducting ring of mass m and radius r is lying at rest in the vertical xy plane on a smooth non-conducting horizontal xy plane.
-Charges +q and –q are distributed uniformly on the ring.
-On the two sides of the vertical diameter of the ring, a constant and uniform electric field \displaystyle \vec{E} is set up along the x-direction.
+A non-conducting ring of mass m and radius r is lying at rest in the vertical xy plane on a smooth non-conducting horizontal xz plane.
+Charges +q and –q are distributed uniformly on the two sides of the vertical diameter of the ring, and a constant and uniform electric field \displaystyle \vec{E} is set up along the x-direction.
 The ring is given a small rotation about the vertical diameter of the ring and released.
 Find the period of oscillation of the ring.

 (d) \displaystyle 2\pi \sqrt{{\frac{{mr}}{{16qE}}}}